 Once you have decided on the Turkey Recipe for Thanksgiving, what is the next dish that comes to mind?
 Stuffing, that side dish that marries all the other recipes together into one delicious dish.
 We’ve made many variations over the years, from the boxed stuff to an old from scratch family favorite.
 For the past couple of years we’ve been making our own Fresh Fruit and Herb Stuffing using cranberries and apples from the orchard and a few ready made ingredients from the grocer.

-Liz and I have differing opinions when it comes to our preference of the texture of stuffing.
-I prefer a drier stuffing that you can see every ingredient individually while Liz prefers her stuffing to be extremely moist and blended together where the ingredients are indistinguishable.
-I won on this recipe.
+Our family has differing opinions when it comes to our preference of the texture of stuffing.
+I prefer a drier stuffing that you can see every ingredient individually while others prefer their stuffing to be extremely moist and blended together where the ingredients are indistinguishable.

 We are huge fans of the fresh cranberries in this stuffing, but it’s not for everyone.
 The tartness of the fresh cranberries can surprise you when you first try this recipe.
 As an alternative you can substitute in dried cranberries